maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 ## Quaternions

-We repeat this construction, this time with *complex* matrices of the
+Let us repeat this construction, this time with *complex* matrices of the form:
-form:

 $$ \mat{ x & \bar{y} \\ -y & \bar{x} } $$